Life After Halton.

-Our daughter Jane has two children, Jodie, 10 and Anthony, 7 (poor boy named after me) lain has four, Matilda, 8, George, Olivia and Florence, 6 (yes all are 6, triplets).
+Our daughter Jane has two children, Jodie, 10 and Anthony, 7 (poor boy named after me) lain has four, Matilda, 8, George, Olivia, and Florence, 6 (yes all are 6, triplets).
 All six grandchildren are lovely.
 The great thing about grandchildren is that you give them back to their parents!

-Val Was Diagnosed As Having Multiple Sclerosis
+Val Was Diagnosed as Having Multiple Sclerosis

-Sadly about seven years ago Val was diagnosed as having Multiple Sclerosis, with which she is coping brilliantly.
+Sadly, about seven years ago Val was diagnosed as having Multiple Sclerosis, with which she is coping brilliantly.
 It does however restrict her activities somewhat as it causes her to become very fatigued.

 Hobbies and Lots of Morris Dancing.

 By way of hobbies, Val and I are into dolls houses.
-Proper scale model houses at one inch to the foot (1: 12).
+Proper scale model houses at one inch to the foot (1:12 scale).
 We have a Victorian village shop with attached house, six rooms on two floors, which has been ongoing for about nine years.
 The current project is a village pub, also Victorian in period, five rooms on three floors, which has so far taken nearly two years.
 I have in mind to complete the village with a school, time and tide permitting.
 My other hobby is Morris dancing.
-I have been a member of a side near here for eighteen years; yes I only took it up in my fiftieth year!
+I have been a member of a side near here for eighteen years; yes, I only took it up in my fiftieth year!
 It is great fun; good exercise and you get to visit some good pubs.